Knotes-Central-V3/KnotesCentralV2/docs/PYQ/index.md

 If you are **UNABLE** to open the link, please follow the following procedure:

 1. Log on to [www.rvce.edu.in](http://www.rvce.edu.in)
-2. Click on "Library" on the right side of the web page
+2. Click on "Library" on the side of the web page
 3. Click on "Dspace@rvce"
 ---
 Some of you may be aware of the procedure to access and download question papers.